Spotlight: Honoring Veterans

 Before You Go

-Get inspired by the story of the Wounded Warriors on Denali, veterans who set out to summit the tallest peak in North America and of Park Ranger and former combat Marine Dan Tottle, who visited "the wild places of our National Parks" to help him leave behind the sights and sounds of war.
+Get inspired by two amazing stories from 2012.
+The Wounded Warriors on Denali, about veterans who set out to summit the tallest peak in North America and the story of Park Ranger and former combat Marine Dan Tottle, who visited "the wild places of our National Parks" to help him leave behind the sights and sounds of war.

 Fee Free Days

-Army Corps of Engineers lakes as a rule don’t charge entrance fees anyway, but many offer special activities and programs for veterans like the Veterans Trail at Coralville Lake, Iowa.
+Army Corps of Engineers lakes don’t typically charge entrance fees, and many offer special activities and programs for veterans like the Veterans Trail at Coralville Lake, Iowa.
 Check with the lake nearest you.

-If you’re in the Washington DC area, visit the National Archives and see the original Declaration of Independence, Constitution and Bill of Rights that so many veterans felt called to protect, or pay homage to one of America’s battlefields and military parks across the country and learn more about the history of how and why they served.
+If you’re in the Washington, DC area, make a tour reservation at the National Archives to see the original Declaration of Independence, Constitution and Bill of Rights that so many veterans felt called to protect.
+Pay homage at one of America’s battlefields and military parks across the country and learn more about the history of how and why they served.